baldurk/renderdoc/docs/window/settings_window.rst

 ---------------

-  | :guilabel:`Vulkan Disassemblers`
+  | :guilabel:`Shader Processing Tools`

-.. _vulkan-disassem:
+.. _shader-processing-tools-config:

-Here you can configure external tools that disassemble binary SPIR-V into a human-readable representation.
+Here you can configure external tools that convert between shader representations, including compilers from a high-level language like HLSL/GLSL to a bytecode, as well as disassemblers from bytecode back to high-level language.

-Some built-in tools are supported such as SPIRV-Cross and spirv-dis, for these tools if they can be auto-detected they will already be present, and they may be distributed with RenderDoc builds in case a version isn't installed on the system.
+Some built-in tools are supported such as SPIRV-Cross, glslang, spirv-dis and spirv-as.
+For these tools if they can be auto-detected they will already be present, and they may be distributed with RenderDoc builds in case a version isn't installed on the system.

 Other custom tools can be configured, but for those the command line arguments must be configured.
-The command line arguments will have ``{spv_bin}`` replaced with the full path to the binary SPIR-V file, and ``{spv_disasm}`` with the path of where the human-readable output must be written to.
+The command line arguments will have certain substitutions made to customise to the needs of the compile:

+* ``{input_file}`` will be replaced by the input filename.
+* ``{output_file}`` will be replaced by the output filename.
+* ``{entry_point}`` will be replaced by the entry point name, only when compiling a shader.
+* ``{glsl_stage4}`` will be replaced by the glsl stage short-hand, one of: vert, tesc, tese, geom, frag, or comp.
+* ``{hlsl_stage2}`` will be replaced by the hlsl stage short-hand, one of: vs, hs, ds, gs, ps, or cs.

+You must also select the input and output format of the tool, such as HLSL input and SPIR-V output.
+This will be used to match the tool against a given need at runtime with different types of shaders.

+Custom parameters can also be added each time the tool is invoked on the shader editing panel.
+For full information about using shader processing tools to decompile or compile shaders, see :ref:`the section on editing shaders <shader-processing-tools>`.

 Event Browser options
 ---------------------